boazbk/tcs/lec_01_introduction.md

 Some topics related to this lecture that might be accessible to advanced students include:

 * The _Fourier transform_, the _Fast_ Fourier transform algorithm and how to use it multiply polynomials and integers.
 [This lecture of Jeff Erickson](http://jeffe.cs.illinois.edu/teaching/algorithms/notes/02-fft.pdf) (taken from his [collection of notes](http://jeffe.cs.illinois.edu/teaching/algorithms/) ) is a very good starting point.
 See also this [MIT lecture](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-046j-design-and-analysis-of-algorithms-spring-2012/lecture-notes/MIT6_046JS12_lec05.pdf) and this [popular article](http://www.ams.org/samplings/feature-column/fcarc-multiplication).

+* Fast matrix multiplication algorithms, and the approach of obtaining exponent two via group representations.

 * The proofs of some of the classical impossibility results in mathematics we mentioned, including the impossibility of proving Euclid's fifth postulate from the other four, impossibility of trisecting an angle with a straightedge and compass and the impossibility of solving a quintic equation via radicals.
 A geometric proof of the impossibility of angle trisection (one of the three [geometric problems of antiquity](http://mathworld.wolfram.com/GeometricProblemsofAntiquity.html), going back to the ancient greeks) is given in this [blog post of Tao](https://terrytao.wordpress.com/2011/08/10/a-geometric-proof-of-the-impossibility-of-angle-trisection-by-straightedge-and-compass/).
 [This book of Mario Livio](https://www.amazon.com/dp/B000FCKGVQ/) covers some of the background and ideas behind these impossibility results.